ToolJet/ToolJet/docs/versioned_docs/version-2.16.0/workflows/nodes.md

 <br/>

 ## Data Sources
 In the flow builder of ToolJet, all the data sources you've set up will appear as nodes.
-These nodes can be utilised to perform intricate queries on your data sources, establish connections with APIs, send emails and messages, and more.
+These nodes can be utilized to perform intricate queries on your data sources, establish connections with APIs, send emails and messages, and more.

 <div style={{textAlign: 'center'}}>
     <img style={{padding: '10px'}} className="screenshot-full" src="/img/workflows/nodes/datasources-nodes.png" alt="Datasources and Other Services" />